 You know the only positive thing about a tour that exposes you to poverty?
 That you start to fully appreciate what matters the most in your life and to feel blessed because, let’s be honest, chances are that you’re richer than you think.

-A foreword on taking a Favela tour
+A Final Word on Taking a Favela tour

 Two hours after arriving to the favela and learning about the daily life of its inhabitants, we left with a huge hole in our souls.
 How is it fair that some hard-working people have so few while others have so many?
 We knew we weren’t there to change their world but I think that we can surely change ours.